 I knew this to be the work of the Dark Brotherhood, that infamous band of assassins who recruited those who committed the travesty of murder.
 How they had found me I could not know, but legend had it that they would appear the next time the murderer slept.
 Not wishing to delay my fate, I went to bed almost immediately, casting on myself a spell to harden my skin like stone, and I wore full armour beneath the sheets.
 Yet my preparations were in vain, for when next I woke, I was in a small, darkly lit cabin, the door of which was locked.
 Sitting daintily on top of a tall shelf was a petite woman wearing shrouds of cloth and armour about her person, disguising all her features save the amusement in her eyes.
 Having been drugged and kidnapped, I was cautious in my proceedings.

 Astrid, for that was her name, explained to me that by killing Grelod the Kind, I had stolen a contract that was meant for the Dark Brotherhood.
 She gave me no chance for explanation, but instead turned my attention to the rest of the cabin.
-It was only then that I realised I was not alone- bound, kneeling and with sacks covering their heads were three other prisoners: a Khajiiti gangster, a scornful mother and a frightened mercenary.
+It was only then that I realised I was not alone – bound, kneeling and with sacks covering their heads were three other prisoners: a Khajiiti gangster, a scornful mother and a frightened mercenary.
 Astrid tasked me with figuring out which of them the Brotherhood had been hired to kill, and promised me that I would not leave the shack without someone in it dying.
-Her choice of words were peculiar and hope flared in my heart, but I set about questioning the prisoners nevertheless.
-Having discovered all I could from them, and deciding it was probably the Khajiit, I suddenly turned about and attacked Astrid!
+Her choice of words was peculiar and hope flared in my heart as I set about questioning the prisoners.
+Having discovered all I could from them, and deciding it was probably the Khajiit, I suddenly turned about and attacked Astrid.
 She constituted a “person in the shack” and so I assailed my kidnapper.
 She put up a fight but was soon overwhelmed by me, and with her dying breath, she seemed to smile as she whispered “Well done…”

 I took from her body her unusual armour and weapons, signatures of the assassin, and set the other prisoners free.
 Thereafter, I resolved to learn all I could about the Dark Brotherhood to prevent their vengeance from extinguishing me.
 As it so happened, an Imperial captain had been tracking the assassins to their lair and had just discovered a means of entry.
 So, I raided the Lair of the Brotherhood, besting each of its assassins in single combat (so as not to draw them all to me at once).
-It was rather like Bruce Lee working his way through the tower in Game of Death.
+Creeping through their hideout and seeking the assassin’s in their various quarters felt rather like Bruce Lee working his way through the tower in Game of Death.
 When my gruesome work was done, I took from their headquarters every trace of their Shrouded Armour and Clothes, the enchanted raiment which was their signature, so that no one else would ever use it.
 Although I slay all who were present, the number of living areas within their hideout suggested to me that there were other members who were still at large.
 I have not yet found them, but it would not surprise me to find myself the target of an ambush some day soon.

 In the town of Falkreath, I met a couple in the cemetery who were mourning the loss of their young daughter.
 When I inquired what had happened, I learned that the farmhand they had hired had turned into a werewolf and attacked the child.
 Sorry for their loss, I slipped a flawless emerald into the woman’s pocket and went to the jail to talk to the man.
 It seemed that Sinding, for that was his name, was cursed with the werewolf blood and was seeking a way to control the transformations that wracked him every month.
 He acquired a Ring of Hircine, Daedric Prince of Hunting and werewolves, but Hircine cursed the ring so that Sinding would transform at random and would be unable to remove it.
 He hoped that Hircine might be appeased by the hunting of a legendary stag, and so I accepted the ring in the hopes of breaking the curse upon it.